Carbon monoxide (CO) is a tasteless, colorless, odorless and poisonous gas produced by burning fossil fuels, such as natural gas, propane, wood, etc.

 - Hallways – if 40 feet long or longer; two may be required.

-- At least 4 inches from all exterior wall / ceiling corners and at least 3 feet from supply or return vents (check manufacture’s recommendations for your particular detector – as it varies from manufacture to manufacture).
+- At least 4 inches from all exterior wall/ceiling corners and at least 3 feet from supply or return vents (check manufacture’s recommendations for your particular detector – as it varies from manufacture to manufacture).

 - They can be put at any height.
 They do not need to be put on the ceiling.
 CO detectors may be put low or high on a wall, or on the ceiling.
-The reason is that carbon monoxide is present at all levels, verses smoke which rises to the high areas, therefore we put smoke alarms up high (note that a few manufactures detectors are not designed to go on ceiling areas – check the installation instructions).
+The reason is that carbon monoxide is present at all levels, versus smoke which rises to the high areas, therefore we put smoke alarms up high (note that a few manufactures detectors are not designed to go on ceiling areas – check the installation instructions).

-Bedrooms with a firepalce
+Bedrooms with a fireplace

-If a bedroom has a gas or wood burning fireplace, then there should be a carbon monoxide detector in it as well.
+If a bedroom has a gas or wood-burning fireplace, then there should be a carbon monoxide detector in it as well.
 This applies even if there is one in the hallway outside of the bedroom.
 The reason for this is that even though there is one in the hallway outside the bedroom, should the bedroom door be closed, then the bedroom occupants may be overcome by carbon monoxide from the bedroom fireplace before the hallway alarm goes off.